awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-key-pairs.rst

 ===================

-To delete a key pair, call the |ec2client|'s :methodname:`deleteKeyPair` method, passing it a :aws-java-class:`DeleteKeyPairRequest <services/ec2/model/DeleteKeyPairRequest>` that contains the name of the key pair to delete.
+To delete a key pair, call the |ec2client|'s :methodname:`deleteKeyPair` method, passing it a :aws-java-class-prev:`DeleteKeyPairRequest <services/ec2/model/DeleteKeyPairRequest>` that contains the name of the key pair to delete.

 **Imports**